harunkumar/Sample_assignment_withDB/README.md

 # Sample_assignment_withDB

-In this application user credentials are stored into the Ms-Access databases.
+In this application user credentials are stored into the Ms-Access database.